HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-intro.md

     * A server **SHALL** support at least one of [assertedDate Extension] and `Condition.onsetDate`.
 A server may support both, which means they support all 3 locations.
     * The client application **SHALL** support all three elements.

-### Examples

- - [Condition-hc1](Condition-hc1.html) is an example of a condition categorized as a "health-concern"
- - [Condition-example](Condition-example.html) is an example of a condition categorized as a "problem"
- - [Condition-SDOH-example](Condition-condition-SDOH-example.html) is an example of a condition categorized as a "Social Determinants Of Health"

 {% include link-list.md %}